ga-wdi-lessons/js-ajax/readme.md

 ## Intro: AJAX and CRUD (5 minutes / 1:10)

 So we've used AJAX to do an asynchronous `GET` request to an API.
-More often than not, 3rd party API's are read-only.
+More often than not, 3rd party APIs are read-only.
 They probably don't want just anyone to be able to update the weather however they want.
 That is not to say that kind of functionality doesn't exist, we just don't have access to it.

 It just so happens we've built a Tunr Rails API where we can do full CRUD with AJAX.
 Go ahead and fork and clone [this repo](https://github.com/ga-wdi-exercises/tunr_rails_ajax)...